Large Language Models for Secure Code Assessment: A Multi-Language Empirical Study: User Study

 To help engineers understand potential vulnerabilities in source code within their development workflow, we developed \codeguardian, a VSCode extension that features just-in-time LLM-powered vulnerability scanning.
 It supports developers by providing real-time vulnerability analysis of their source code.
 More specifically, a user can highlight code snippets in editor, and \codeguardian provides instant vulnerability analysis of the highlighted code.
-This feature helps developers identify and address security flaws at a snippet level.
+This feature helps developers identify security flaws at a snippet level.
 Multi-snippet or multi-file analyses are not supported.

 Our study identified GPT-4 Turbo and GPT-4o as the best models for CWE detection and classification (see \autoref{sec:study}).
 Consequently, \codeguardian provides users with the option to select these models, using Azure OpenAI Studio APIs in the back end.
 The back-end system receives the highlighted code from a user and processes it to be concatenated to a specific prompt.
 After the vulnerability analysis, the results are shown on the extension panel.
+Additional details of \codeguardian are available in our replication package~\cite{replication-package}.

 The vulnerability analysis in \codeguardian comprises two stages: first, a vulnerability detection phase, to determine whether the code is vulnerable or non-vulnerable, and second, a CWE classification phase, employing a few-shot setting for vulnerable code.
 Finally, the output of \codeguardian is a detailed analysis of the CWE classification results.